Davidj361/PaintSheetGenerator/README.md

 ## Linux Compilation
 In Linux to use CMake:
-- mkdir build && cd build
+- while in the main directory: mkdir build && cd build
-- cmake ..
+- cmake ../source
 - make